simgrid/simgrid/docs/source/Platform_examples.rst

 root tag must be :ref:`pf_tag_platform`.
 If the ``version`` attribute does not match what SimGrid expects, you will be hinted to use to the ``simgrid_update_xml`` utility to update your file.

+There is often more than one way to model a given platform.
+For example, the above platform could also be :ref:`expressed using a shortest path algorithm <platform_rm_shortest>` instead of explicitely listing all routes as in the example above.

 Cluster with a Crossbar
 -----------------------